awesomeeng/awesome-config/README.md

 const config = require("@awesomeeng/awesome-config")("your namespace name");
 ```

 Any time you require with the same namespace name, you get the same instance.
+If you require without a namespace name, you get the global namespace.
 This lets you access a specific namespaced instance anywhere you like.
 Because of this it is recommended that you use fairly unique namespace names.
 Calling your namespace "config" or "namespace" is probably a poor idea; consider something like "MyAwsesomeModuleNamespace".

 Here's an example of setting up AwesomeConfig using a custom namespace.